camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 You can use this worker directly, but more often it might serve as a starting point or simply be used for inspiration.

-The [Camunda Platform 7 to Camunda Platform 8 Converter Modeler plugin](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/modeler-plugin-7-to-8-converter) will adjust the service tasks in your BPMN model automatically for this adapter.
+The [Camunda Platform 7 to Camunda Platform 8 Converter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter) will adjust the service tasks in your BPMN model automatically for this adapter.

 The topic `camunda-7-adapter` is set and the following attributes/elements are migrated and put into a task header: